EgoMoose/character-animate/README.md

 function module.animate(parent: Instance, director: Humanoid, performer: Humanoid?): AnimateController

 --[=[
-Creates a new animate process that can be controller manually
+Creates a new animate process that can be controlled manually

 @param parent Instance -- The instance where custom animations will be loaded from
 @param director Humanoid -- The humanoid used to track state for transitioning animations